BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 <!-- SUBTITLE: How create and manage LottoRace games -->

-LottoRace is a multi-draw, multi-player Raffle game that offers Guaranteed winners in every game.
+LottoRace is a player vs. player  multi-draw Raffle game that offers Guaranteed winners in every game.

 LottoRace games can be played in Tournament, or Instant Game format with any number of entries (100K+).